Are you considering using running compression socks?

 The Recovery Gains Explained

-Here’s where compression gear can come in handy.
+Here’s where athletic compression gear comes in handy.

-Running stockings apply significant pressure to the layer of muscles around your lower legs, which support and squeeze the veins of the lower legs, helping the blood make the journey back to the heart.
+Running compression socks apply significant pressure to the layer of muscles around your lower legs, which support and squeeze the veins of the lower legs, helping the blood make the journey back to the heart.